qtchen730/UPAformer/README.md

 - A shared classification head produces predictions from the three representation branches.

 ## 🗂️ Repository Structure
-<span style="color:red">The complete code will be released immediately upon acceptance of the paper.</span>
+> **Code availability.** The complete code will be released immediately upon acceptance of the paper.
 ```text
 UPAformer_code/
 ├── main.py                         # Training, validation, testing, and experiment loops